Consider these best practices when you configure your network.

 Isolate from one another the networks for host management, vSphere vMotion, vSphere FT, and so on, to improve security and performance.

-Dedicate a separate physical NIC to a group of virtual machines, or use Network I/O Control and traffic shaping to guarantee bandwidth to the virtual machines.
-This separation also enables distributing a portion of the total networking workload across multiple CPUs.
+Assign a group of virtual machines on a separate physical NIC.
+This separation allows for a portion of the total networking workload to be shared evenly across multiple CPUs.
 The isolated virtual machines can then better handle application traffic, for example, from a Web client.

 To physically separate network services and to dedicate a particular set of NICs to a specific network service, create a vSphere Standard Switch or vSphere Distributed Switch for each service.
 If this is not possible, separate network services on a single switch by attaching them to port groups with different VLAN IDs.
 In either case, verify with your network administrator that the networks or VLANs you choose are isolated from the rest of your environment and that no routers connect them.